 If, for whatever reason, sex is off the cards, take things into your own hands.
 In terms of improving blood flow, it doesn’t matter whether you are getting aroused via your partner or other means – the important thing is getting aroused!

-Find out the surprising things that can kill the mood
+Surprising things that can kill the mood

 Siski Green's books How To Blow His Mind In Bed and ow to Blow Her Mind in Bed are available on Amazon.